 A report just released on Monday by Citi (“Bitcoin: At the Tipping Point”) makes the case that Bitcoin could become the currency of choice for international trade within seven years.
 That assumes governments won’t act in conjunction to ban or co-opt the technology to ensure they maintain “legal tender” monopolies.

 In principle, Yellen and her global central planning cohorts support the digitization of money.
-In fact, they are enthusiastic about the prospects for replacing circulating paper cash with digital tokens.
+They are enthusiastic about the prospects of replacing circulating paper cash with digital tokens.

 They just want to make sure those digits are issued and controlled by governments and central banks.